projf/projf-explore/graphics/fpga-graphics/README.md

 ## Verilator SDL Simulation

-Verilator creates C++ simulations of Verilog designs, while SDL produces cross-platform graphics applications.
-By combining the two, we can visually simulate graphical designs.
-See the [Verilator README](verilator/README.md) for instructions.
+You can simulate these design on your PC using Verilator and SDL.
+See the [Verilator README](verilator/README.md) and blog introduction: [Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/).

 ## Linting